bjoernbessert/haproxy-cert-otf/README.md

 - Do not start HAProxy as root (execute supervisortcl via sudo as haproxy user)

-- Mount (host-)volume for certs, if container is destroyed, certs doesnt have to generated again
+- Mount (host-)volume for certs.
+If container is destroyed, certs doesnt have to generated again

 - Auth-header (token or something) for HTTP-method